Tthvic/Model_lineage/adaptive_attacks/llm/weight_prune/README.md

 4. **Model Independence**: Each pruning level uses a fresh copy of the original trained model
 5. **Robustness Testing**: Tests whether lineage detection survives aggressive model compression

-## Related Experiments

-- **Knowledge Infusion**: Tests lineage detection when knowledge from one model is injected into another
-- **Knowledge Overwriting**: Tests detection when model knowledge is modified through fine-tuning
-- **Weight Perturbation (noise)**: Similar experiment but adds Gaussian noise instead of removing weights